5 Database

 con = con,

-schema = "public",
+schema = "dev",

 )

-• description: general description describing contents and how each row is unique
+• description: General description and row uniqueness

 And at the field level:

-• description: general description of the field
+• description: Field description

-5.3.4 OR Describe tables and columns directly
+5.3.7 OR Describe tables and columns directly

 • Use the COMMENT clause to add descriptions to tables and columns, either through the GUI pgadmin.calcofi.io (by right-clicking on the table or column and selecting Properties) or with SQL.
 For example: